 You can find some colorfastness tests here:

-Synthetic dyes cover the fibre just as it does a polymer paint, coating the base material with a uniform layer.
-As an iron bar painted: If we cut the iron bar, we’ll find the iron intact and a coating over it.
-By contrast, the molecules in natural dyes combine with the free hydroxyl groups of the cellulose, present in cotton, linen, hemp or other vegetable fibre… or to the peptide bonds in the polymers of the fibres of animal origin, such as wool or silk.
-In the case of synthetic dyes, what touches the skin is not the fibre, but the synthetic dye (!).
-With the natural dyes what touches the skin is the fibre!, cotton, silk, wool… and some natural associated molecules, of vegetable and mineral origin…
+What touches the skin?: Synthetic dyes cover the fibre just as it does a polymer paint, coating the base material with a uniform layer.
+By contrast, the molecules in natural dyes combine with the fibres, not covering it, but bonding to it.
+In the case of synthetic dyes, what touches the skin is not the fibre, but the synthetic dye, generating allergenic reactions.
+With the natural dyes what touches the skin is the natural fibre and/or the natural pigment.

 Taking the right choice